After being arrested, the police must release the accused pending trial or show why they should be kept in custody.

 To ensure that the accused attends court;

-- or if there is a risk that the accused would flee the jurisdiction
+- is there is a risk that the accused would flee the jurisdiction,

 To protect the public;

-- e.g. an accused could be kept in jail if they have a criminal record for similar offenses,
+- they have a criminal record for similar offences,

 - a history of violence, or

-- to ensure that the accused does not commit other criminal charges.
+- that the accused will commit other crimes.